How much does a florist earn? Well, it’s not a get-rich-quick scheme, or a guaranteed six-figure income, however…

 floristry is extremely rewarding and challenging and empowering and humbling work!….and our earning potential is often directly related to how hard we’re willing to hustle.

-Can you make flowers your full time job?
+Are you ready to make flowers your full time job?

 Before you can decide to make flowers your “full time gig” you must understand your income goals.

 How much money do you need to make?